Catholic Church in England and Wales: Recusants and moves towards Emancipation

 The years from 1688 to the early 19th century were in some respects the lowest point for Catholicism in England.

-Deprived of their dioceses, four Apostolic Vicariates were set up throughout England until the re-establishment of the diocesan episcopacy in 1850.
-Although the persecution was not violent as in the past, Catholic numbers, influence and visibility in English society reached their lowest point.
-The percentage of the population that was Catholic may have declined from 4% in 1700 (out of a population of 5.2 millions) to 1% 1800 (out of a population of 7.25 million) with absolute numbers halved.
-By 1825, however, the Bishop of Chester estimated that there were "about a half a million Catholics in England."
-Their civil rights were severely curtailed: their right to own property or inherit land was greatly limited, they were burdened with special taxes, they could not send their children abroad for Catholic education, they could not vote, and priests were liable to imprisonment.
+Deprived of their dioceses, four apostolic vicariates were set up throughout England until the re-establishment of the diocesan episcopacy in 1850.
+Although the persecution was not violent as it had been previously, Catholic numbers, influence and visibility in English society reached their lowest point.
+The percentage of the population that was Catholic may have declined from 4% in 1700 (out of a population of 5.2 million) to 1% in 1800 (out of a population of 7.25 million) with absolute numbers halved.
+By 1825, however, the Bishop of Chester estimated that there were "about a half a million Catholics in England".
+Their civil rights were severely curtailed: their right to own property or inherit land was greatly limited; they were burdened with special taxes; they could not send their children abroad for Catholic education; they could not vote; and priests were liable to imprisonment.
 Writing about the Catholic Church during this time, historian Antonia Fraser notes: The harsh laws and the live-and-let-live reality were two very different things.
 This world was divided into the upper classes, the aristocracy and the gentry, and what were literally the working classes.
 Undoubtedly, the survival of Catholicism in the past [up until 1829] was due to the dogged, but hopefully inconspicuous, protection provided by the former to the latter.
 Country neighbours, Anglicans and Catholics, lived amicably together in keeping with this "laissez-faire" reality.